Justintime50/github-archive/README.md

 This project requires that you have Python installed.
 Python comes built-in on macOS and Linux.

-Copy the configuration file and edit to your liking.
+Copy the configuration file and edit for your needs.

 ```bash
 cp .config.example .config